SanKalp4/SanKalp4/README.md

-- 👋 Hi, I’m Sankalpa , a B.Tech, MBA and PGP in Data Science.
+- 👋 Hi, this is Sankalpa , a B.Tech, MBA and PGP in Data Science.
-- 👀 I’m interested in Data Science and looking for opportunities in the same
+- 👀 I’m interested in Data Science and looking for opportunities in the same.
 - 🌱 I’m currently learning Machine Learning and Deep Learning.
--

 <!---